 Physical inactivity is a health crisis worsened by COVID-19.
 Before the first case of COVID-19 was announced in the United States, 80 percent of adults in the U.S. did not meet national Physical Activity Guidelines for exercise and 66 percent of children in the U.S. were physically inactive every day.
 Stay-at-Home and physical distancing orders can disrupt exercise routines, increase sedentary time and encourage unhealthy eating habits.

-Physical activity is more important than ever, and it can make a big difference in building resilience in the wake of COVID-19.
+A recent study by the British Journal of Sports Medicine found regular physical activity may help protect against severe COVID-19, and it can make a big difference in building resilience in the wake of the virus.

 We examined the positive effects of physical activity on mental and physical health through a comprehensive review of the latest research and examined how COVID-19 has changed physical activity routines and habits for adults and youth.